saracemal/react-questions/README.md

 11. What is the significance of keys in React?
 Keys are helpful in identifying the individual elements you want displayed on the virtual DOM.
 Keys help React optimize the rendering, as well as only making React reorder keys instead of rerendering them.
 It's important to use the index as keys within a DOM element instead of id, to help further optimize this rendering.

+12. Is setState() async?
+Yes.
+It creates a "pending" state reaction and rerenders whenever there are calls to the state.
+Making it synchronous could cause unexpected behaviors, as well as an unresponsive UI.